v1sii/v1sii/README.md

 # Visi

-I'm a passionate Fullstack Developer with a strong focus on FiveM development.
-I specialize in scripting, UI design, and optimizing server performance.
-My expertise includes Lua, HTML, CSS, and JavaScript, essential for customizing and extending FiveM servers.
-Additionally, I work with SQL for database management and have experience integrating APIs to enhance server functionality.
+I'm a Fullstack Developer with a focus on FiveM development.
+I work with Lua, HTML, CSS, and JavaScript to create and customize scripts, improve UI, and optimize server performance.
+I also have experience with SQL for database management.

 ---